rabbitmq/gen-batch-server/README.md

-`gen_batch_server` is a stateful generic server similar to [`gen_server`](https://erlang.org/doc/man/gen_server.html) that instead of processing incoming requests one by one gathers them into batches before the are passed to the behaviour implementation.
+`gen_batch_server` is a stateful generic server similar to [`gen_server`](https://erlang.org/doc/man/gen_server.html) that instead of processing incoming requests one by one gathers them into batches before they are passed to the behaviour implementation.

-Batches are processed _either_ when the erlang process mailbox has no further messages to batch _or_ when the number of messages in the current batch reaches the maximum batch size limit.
+Batches are processed _either_ when the Erlang process mailbox has no further messages to batch _or_ when the number of messages in the current batch reaches the maximum batch size limit.